Do you remember the Net Yaroze?

 Trivia: if you’re technically minded, and curious what a Yaroze game’s code looked like, Ben James released Psychon’s source on pastebin.

-This is one of those ‘guide a rocket through a cave against gravity’ games, which I’ve never been terribly keen on.
+This is one of those ‘guide a rocket through a cave against gravity’ games, which I’ve never been into, but are a classic of the arcade scene.

 Trivia: Like many Yaroze developers, Shaughnessy has gone on to work as an indie games programmer under the name DemonStudios.
 Their website includes a version of Gravitation you can play in your browser.